Famous Birthdays·May 22·Catulle Mendès

 Biography

-Catulle Mendès lived and wrote at the turbulent heart of 19th-century French letters.
-Emerging as a young poet aligned with the Parnassian movement, which prized formal precision and emotional detachment, he helped edit its influential contemporary anthology.
-But Mendès was never a pure aesthete; his life was as vivid as his work.
-He married the poet Judith Gautier, daughter of Théophile, in a union that quickly dissolved into scandal.
-A prolific writer of poetry, novels, and plays, he became a fixture in Parisian literary cafes, known for his sharp criticism and his ability to spot new talent.
-His later work drifted towards the sensual and fantastical, prefiguring Symbolist and Decadent themes, cementing his role as a provocative connector between literary eras.
+Catulle Mendès helped edit the Parnassian movement's influential contemporary anthology.
+Born in 1841, he emerged as a young poet aligned with the movement's preference for formal precision and emotional detachment.
+His life was as vivid as his work.
+He married poet Judith Gautier, daughter of Théophile, in a union that dissolved into scandal.
+A prolific writer of poetry, novels, and plays, he became a fixture in Parisian literary cafes, known for sharp criticism and an eye for new talent.
+His later work drifted toward the sensual and fantastical, prefiguring Symbolist and Decadent themes.

 #1 When Catulle Was Born